 Contact a Tucson Criminal Defense Lawyer Today

-If you are facing criminal charges, whether a felony, drug trafficking, gun charges, or a possible trial, your next steps matter.
+If you are facing criminal charges in Southern Arizona, whether a felony, drug trafficking, gun charges, or a possible trial, your next steps matter.
 Your future and your freedom are on the line.

 Our Tucson criminal defense attorneys understand how alarming dealing with these legal matters can be and are ready to use our experience to your advantage.
-An experienced defense attorney will review the facts and build a strong legal defense that protects your rights under Arizona law.
+A seasoned defense attorney will review the facts and build a strong legal defense that protects your rights under Arizona law.

 By meeting with us, you take that crucial first step in fighting to protect your freedom and name.
-Don’t wait – contact Suzuki Law today to schedule a free consultation.
+Contact Suzuki Law Offices today to schedule a free consultation.

 Call or text (602) 682-5270 or complete a Free Case Evaluation form